ppy/osu-wiki/wiki/Rules/en.md

 1. **No topic in Off-Topic has value.** They are put simply, trash.
 If your threads keep getting moved to Off-Topic, they are being judged to be unworthy of serious discussion.
 Take the hint.
 2. **Excessive stupidity is bad.** Being endearingly dumb is fine, and falls into the modus operandi of shitposting.
 Genuine stupidity is never fine.
 If you are unable to distinguish the difference, you're already breaking the rule.
-3. **Birthday threads are allowed only in Off-Topic, and nowhere else.** All birthday threads must be accompanied with no less than three (3) images of dancing anime girls or they will be *ruthlessly* thrown under a bus.
+3. **Birthday threads are allowed only in Off-Topic, and nowhere else.**

 ## What happens if I break the rules?